 - protracted shoulders

 - foot position.

-Because of the nature of my class flow, I am constantly attentive to what my clients can do.
+Because of my class flow, I am attentive to what my clients can do.

-In a group setting, I tend to separate what a client can do normally (what’s normal to them) and optimally (what I try to accomplish).
-My assessing never ends because I am looking for improvements in these 4 aspects.
+In a group setting, I tend to separate what a client can typically do (what’s normal to them) and optimally (what I try to accomplish).
+My assessment never ends because I seek to improve these four aspects.

 - over-active traps (shrugging up on face-pulls)

 - most of all—coach-ability

 I ask myself: How tentative are my participants?

 That is very important, and if they are not receiving my coaching adequately, I need to do a better job instructing them.
 So, I evaluate my coaching cues, directions, and class circuit.

 In a group setting, observation is the best assessment.
 I can’t tell you how often I find that trainers stop paying attention in boot camp classes and focus on fatigue.
 Observational assessment is an ongoing process if you know what to look for.
 I adopt JC Sanatana’s philosophy, “every exercise is an assessment.”